netorcai/hexabomb/docs/game.rst

 Bombs can be dropped by characters on their current cell.
 Bombs explode after a given **delay** and have a **range**.
-Upon explosion, bombs color the cells of their explosion area with the color of the player that dropped the bomb — killing any character present in the explosion area in the process.
+Upon explosion, bombs color the cells of their explosion area with the color of the player that dropped the bomb — killing any character and exploding any bomb present in the explosion area.

 The explosion area of a bomb can be determined from its range and its **type**, which is either *thin* or *fat*.